-Only general elections or by-elections for members of the House of Representatives are covered.
-Local body elections are not covered by this Code.
+Only general elections or by-elections for MPs are covered by this Code.

-The BSA also considers complaints about the content of other programmes which may relate to the election (eg, broadcast news and current affairs coverage, satire and comment), under the Radio, Free-to-Air TV or Pay TV Codes.
+The BSA also considers complaints about other programmes which may relate to the election (eg, news, current affairs, satire and comment), under normally applicable broadcasting standards.
 These complaints must first be made to the broadcaster, and then can be referred to the BSA if the complainant is dissatisfied with the response.

-Section 69(1) of the Broadcasting Act 1989 defines an election programme as a programme that is broadcast on TV or radio during an ‘election period’ and:
+The Broadcasting Act 1989 defines an election programme as a programme that is broadcast on TV or radio during an election period and:

 - advocates support for, or opposes, a constituency candidate or political party; or

 - notifies meetings held or to be held in connection with an election.

 Only programmes broadcast for political parties or constituency candidates are considered election programmes, and these will usually appear as short promotional/campaign clips.

 Programmes initiated by broadcasters or other third parties are not considered ‘election programmes’.

 This means TV and radio programmes including news, comment, current affairs or comedy in relation to an election are not subject to the Election Programmes Code.